Sami Michael: Honoris causa

 Honoris Causa from COMAS, The College of Management Academic Studies (2008): "For his contribution in Literature and for his activities on behalf of human rights".

 Honoris Causa Degree from Beit Berl - The Multidisciplinary Academic Instituation (2012): "For his great contribution to Hebrew literature; for shaping the cultural landscape of Israeli society through his writings, way of thinking, and public activities; for promoting human and minorities rights in Israel; for nurturing coexistence between Jews and Arabs and encouraging values of equality and justice for all."

-Social and political outlook and activities
+Social Activities

 Michael was known for his deep commitment to peace, justice and human rights.
 He was on the board of various councils.
 Michael was a true left-winger, both socially and politically.
 While still in Baghdad, he was aware of the social gaps in society, and from his youth, he was active in the struggle for equality and human rights.
 In Israel he never ceased to work for human rights.